neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 }
 ```

-This code actually runs, so feel free to add a `console.log(carrots)` and experiment with different
+Feel free to add a `console.log(carrots)` and experiment with different values.
-values.

 Explain that this is called a Boolean value (after George Bool) and that it only has two states:
 `true` or `false`.

 ### Else case

-Now let's persume, that you'd want to take away carrots from the kid if it in fact did not help
+Suppose you wanted to take the carrots away from the child, when in fact it would _not_ help clean
-cleaning the kitchen.
+the kitchen.

+Modify the story from above like this:

-Formulate this sentence: `If` the kid did help cleaning the kitchen, add two carrots, `else`
-subtract one carrot.
+> `If` the kid did help cleaning the kitchen, add two carrots, `else` subtract one carrot.

-Make it in code:
+Adjust the code:

 ```js
 let carrots = 2;